AitchisonLab/perox-per-cell/README.md

 ## SCOPE
 This program processes microscopy files to quantify the number of peroxisomes per yeast cell, cell and peroxisome areas, cytosolic peroxisomal signal intensities, as well as other features.
-It expects the input file to include two channels: the first should contain fluoresence microscopy images of GFP-tagged peroxisomal markers in a Z-stack, the second channel should contain fluorescence images of the same Z-stack but captures whole cells stained with calcofluor white.
+It expects the input file to include two channels: the first should contain fluoresence microscopy images of GFP-tagged peroxisomal markers in a Z-stack, the second channel should contain fluorescence images of the same Z-stack but capturing whole cells stained with calcofluor white.

 While the software has primarily been tested using Zeiss Vision Image (.zvi) files, other imaging foramts such as TIFF files can also be used.
 Furthermore, Z-stacks are not required: 2D images can also be used for both channels.

 The program first generates intensity projections for both channels.
-Working from the resulting 2D images, the program then segments the peroxisomes using the Allen Cell and Structure Segmenter (https://www.allencell.org/segmenter.html) and then segments whole cells using a neural network-based method called YeastSpotter (https://github.com/alexxijielu/yeast_segmentation).
+Working from the resulting 2D images, the program then segments the peroxisomes using the [Allen Cell and Structure Segmenter](https://www.allencell.org/segmenter.html) and then segments whole cells using a neural network-based method called [YeastSpotter](https://github.com/alexxijielu/yeast_segmentation).
 For each individual cell identified in the latter step, the program determines the number of unique peroxisome objects contained within that cell's boundary using output from the former step.
 It also computes the cell's physical area based on pixel resolution in the input file metadata as well as the total cytosolic (i.e., non-peroxisomal) signal present in the GFP channel.
 The program uses data from the maximal intensity projection of the GFP channel to quantify the latter signal.
 The program excludes cells that lie on the image border.

 ## PREREQUISITES
 The program requires that you have Java installed on your machine.